Misfits-Rebels-Outcasts/Nodef/code/Readme.md

 * I have definitely refered to many more Github repos and stackoverflow answers.

 * And of course Y and J. Thank you for always being there for me.

+# Compile

+Prerequisites

+* XCode 13
+* iOS 15
+* Build

+Download the Source Code
+Launch XCode and load Nodef.xcodeproj Build and run on iPhone Simulator or Device